 In yet another symbolic gesture of racial unity, LDS Church President Russell M. Nelson joined with top NAACP leaders Monday in calling for an end to “prejudice of all kinds.”https://www.sltrib.com/religion/2020/06/09/despite-joining-president/

-The church teaches that to make amends or reparations there are steps to follow, including recongnizing the error, apologizing for it and working to make things better.
-But, they couched the “revelation” to end the priesthood ban as that only, a revelation, they claim to just be doing the will of God.
+The church teaches that to make amends or reparations there are steps to follow, including recognizing the error, apologizing for it, and working to make things better.
+But, they couched the “revelation” to end the priesthood ban as that only, a revelation, they claimed to just be doing the will of God.
 So, no apology can or will be offered.
 They believe that they can’t apologize for God, which does make certain sense, but they also claim that many things in church history are the errors of men, not God.

 Today, the Church disavows the theories advanced in the past that black skin is a sign of divine disfavor or curse, or that it reflects unrighteous actions in a premortal life; that mixed-race marriages are a sin; or that blacks or people of any other race or ethnicity are inferior in any way to anyone else.
 Church leaders today unequivocally condemn all racism, past and present, in any form.https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/race-and-the-priesthood?lang=eng#p18

 But they also state in the gospel topic essay on race and the priesthood that (today) they disavow the previous teachings as errors of men.
 They apparently can’t apologize for previous church leaders either.
 But they appear to be trying to take it both ways, they want to acknowledge that is was wrong while at the same time demote the previous doctrines and policies to mere theories.
 They can stand and condemn all racism, but especially and seemingly only in others, not their own very recent history.